Modern Slavery Statement

 Corporate responsibility

 We have a Sustainability Committee who oversee that the sustainable future of XPS Pensions Group is aligned with employee wellbeing, and XPS Pensions Group continuing to be a great place to work.
-We have appointed Mental Health at Work to provide mental health training for our managers; we launched our Mental Health Ally Network in 2021 to support colleagues and we actively communicate with employees, promoting their wellbeing, throughout the year.
+We continue to provide mental health training for our managers; we launched our Mental Health Ally Network in 2021 to support colleagues and we actively communicate with employees, promoting their wellbeing, throughout the year.
+In addition, in 2023, we launched a monthly XPS Wellbeing Hour, encouraging employees to take an hour out to explore wellbeing topics.

 Recruitment